blueprismo/blueprismo.github.io/content/posts/human_decadency/index.md

 Above, `a3++` ended the game

-We are too many people in this world, and people lie a lot in their resume.
-There is the story of the *Chauffeur knowledge*:
+There is a funny story of the *Chauffeur knowledge*:
 >I frequently tell the apocryphal story about how Max Planck, after he won the Nobel Prize, went around Germany giving the same standard lecture on the new quantum mechanics.
 >
 >Over time, his chauffeur memorized the lecture and said, “Would you mind, Professor Planck, because it’s so boring to stay in our routine.
 [What if] I gave the lecture in Munich and you just sat in front wearing my chauffeur’s hat?”
 Planck said, “Why not?”
 And the chauffeur got up and gave this long lecture on quantum mechanics.